 The College provides the opportunity for those who have enjoyed the benefit of a Cortland education to nominate applicants they believe would be successful here and contribute to the campus.
 Only four to five students will be offered admission to Cortland through this program each year.

 SUNY Cortland does not participate in a legacy program; therefore, individuals providing recommendations must not be related to applicants.
 However, they should have a direct relationship to that applicant (ie. employer, teacher, coach, etc.).
-The alumni sponsor must complete the Alumni Admissions Program Nomination form (PDF) as well as a letter of recommendation on behalf of the applicant.
-For consideration, nominations and letters of recommendation must be received by the Undergraduate Admissions Office no later than Jan 15.
+The alumni sponsor must complete the Alumni Admissions Program Nomination form on behalf of the applicant.
+For consideration, nomination forms must be received by the Undergraduate Admissions Office no later than Jan 15.

 Applications of nominees ineligible for regular admission will be reviewed by an Alumni Association Committee, who will invite a select group of candidates to on-campus interviews in February.